Federal judge rules against validating 150,000 petition signatures

 “We will not give up our pursuit for fair, transparent redistricting in Arkansas,” said Bonnie Miller LWV of Arkansas member and chairperson of Arkansas Voters First.
 “Right now, over 150,000 Arkansas voters are being disenfranchised from their right to vote on a citizen-initiated constitutional amendment to end partisan gerrymandering in our state.
 This process has shown that special interests have too much influence at every level of state government.
 As voters, we must continuously work to have our voices heard.
 We will continue this fight beyond November to hold our elected officials accountable to the people.”

 The LWV of Arkansas turned to a federal court to validate the signatures after the Arkansas Supreme Court ruled against counting the signatures, citing a technical issue.
-The initiative is part of the League of Women Voters of the United States People Powered Fair MapsTM campaign, which aims to create fair redistricting practices in all 50 states and DC.
+The initiative is part of the League of Women Voters of the United States People Powered Fair MapsTM program, which aims to create fair redistricting practices in all 50 states and DC.

 “It’s tragic to witness so many voices be silenced,” said Deborah Turner, board president for the League of Women Voters of the United States.
 “Despite the ruling, it is imperative that voters remember their voices are valid, use their power by voting in the upcoming election, and get involved in the state’s redistricting process.”